 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Diabetes self-management training, diabetic services, and supplies (continued) Diabetes self-management training is covered under certain conditions.
+Coming that are several for some What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Diabetes self-management training, diabetic services, and supplies (continued) Diabetes self-management training is covered under certain conditions.
 For other diabetic equipment and supplies (for example; insulin pumps and continuous glucose monitors (CGM)) see "Durable medical equipment and related supplies."
 Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, walkers, crutches, powered mattress systems, hospital beds ordered by a provider for use in the home, infusion pumps, pneumatic compression devices, speech generating devices, oxygen equipment, nebulizers, wound pump, wound care supplies, diabetic supplies, insulin pumps, continuous glucose monitors (CGM), enteral pump, enteral feedings and enteral supplies.
-20% for Medicare- covered equipment and supplies.
+20% for Medicare-covered equipment and supplies.
 Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
 Your cost sharing will not change after being enrolled for 36 months.
-You will continue to be charged a cost share for oxygen; but not the 50% for Medicare- covered equipment and supplies.
+You will continue to be charged a cost share for oxygen; but not the machine rental.
+50% for Medicare-covered equipment and supplies.
 Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
 Your cost sharing will not change after being enrolled for 36 months.
-You will continue to be charged a cost share for oxygen; but not the
+You will continue to be charged a cost share for oxygen; but not the machine rental.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Durable medical equipment (DME) and related supplies (continued) We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-Our Provider/Pharmacy Directory includes DME suppliers.
-The most recent list of suppliers is available on our website at prioritymedicare.com.
-We also follow Medicare rules related to criteria for coverage of Medicare-covered items or supplies.
+What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): Durable medical equipment (DME) and If prior to enrolling in If prior to enrolling in related supplies (continued) PriorityMedicare PriorityMedicare (Employer HMO-POS) (Employer HMO-POS) We cover all medically necessary DME you had made 36 months you had made 36 months covered by Original Medicare.
+If our supplier of rental payment for of rental payment for in your area does not carry a particular brand oxygen equipment oxygen equipment or manufacturer, you may ask them if they can coverage, your cost coverage, your cost special order it for you.
+Our sharing in sharing in Provider/Pharmacy Directory includes DME PriorityMedicare PriorityMedicare suppliers.
+The most recent list of suppliers is (Employer HMO-POS) is (Employer HMO-POS) is available on our website at the cost you pay for the cost you pay for prioritymedicare.com. durable medical durable medical equipment. equipment.
+We also follow Medicare rules related to criteria for coverage of Medicare-covered items Deductible does apply.
+Deductible does apply. or supplies.
 For some equipment Medicare requires a certain amount of usage in order to continue a rental (for example, CPAP, etc.).
 If you do not meet the Medicare requirements for usage, you may not be able to continue the rental of this device.
-You must obtain DME &amp; related supplies from a licensed DME provider.
+You must obtain DME & related supplies from a licensed DME provider.
 Please see Chapter 3, Section 7.2 for additional details around oxygen equipment. ✓ Prior authorization may apply, see page 54 for more information.
-If prior to enrolling in Priority Medicare (Employer HMO-POS) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Priority Medicare (Employer HMO-POS) is the cost you pay for durable medical equipment.
-Deductible does apply.
-If prior to enrolling in Priority Medicare (Employer HMO-POS) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Priority Medicare (Employer HMO-POS) is the cost you pay for durable medical equipment.
-Deductible does apply.